Follow our coverage of the 2014 Nobel Prizes as the announcements and festivities unfold in Stockholm and Oslo.

 A man waving the Mexican flag briefly interrupted the Nobel Peace Prize ceremony in Oslo on Wednesday when he ran on stage while laureates Malala Yousafzai and Kailash Satyarthi accepted their awards.

-- 1 av 7King Carl XVI Gustaf waiting to hand out the awards.
+- Ulrika Björksten tells us more about the Nobel Prizes and Laureates in the Sciences(5:40 min) (5:40 min)1 av 7King Carl XVI Gustaf waiting to hand out the awards.
 Next to Queen Silvia and Crown Princess Victoria.
 Photo Jonas Ekströmer/TT.2 av 7Nobel Prize Laureates at the Stockholm Concert House for the award ceremony.
 Photo: Jonas Ekströmer/TT.4 av 7Nobel Prize laureate Hiroshi Amano is awarded the physics prize.
 Photo: Henrik Montgomery/TT.5 av 7The the physics laureates: Isamu Akasaki, Hiroshi Amano, Shuji Nakamura and chemics laureate Eric Betzig.
 Photo: Jonas Ekströmer/TT.6 av 7Banquet underway.

 This year's 11 laureates in medicine, chemistry, physics, literature and economics have been awarded the Nobel Prizes by the Swedish King Carl XVI Gustaf.
 "It's fantastic feeling," Medicine laureate Edvard Moser told Swedish Television afterwards.